gonzex/test_abidocs/doc/tutorials/elastic.md

 This has been set up as a self-contained calculation with three datasets.
-The first is simply a GS run to obtain the GS wave functions we will need for the response function (RF) calculations.
+The first is simply a GS run to obtain the GS wave functions we will need for the DFPT calculations.
 We have removed the convergence test from the common input data to remind ourselves that different tests are needed for different datasets.
-We set a tight limit on the convergence of the self- consistent potential with [ tolvrs](../../input_variables/generated_files/varbas.html#tolvrs) .
-Since we have specified [ nband](../../input_variables/generated_files/varbas.html#nband) =8, all the bands are occupied and the potential test also assures us that all the wave functions are well converged.
-This issue will come up again in section 6 .
+We set a tight limit on the convergence of the self-consistent potential with [[tolvrs]].
+Since we have specified [[nband]]=8, all the bands are occupied and the potential test also assures us that all the wave functions are well converged.
+This issue will come up again in the section on metals .
 We could have used the output wave functions telast_1o_DS2_WFK as input for our RF calculations and skipped dataset 1, but redoing the GS calculation takes relatively little time for this simple system .

 Dataset 2 involves the calculation of the derivatives of the wave functions with respect to the Brillouin-zone wave vector, the so-called ddk wave